 Continue Reading →

-Since 1997 the Washington Redskins have played at FedEx Field in Landover, MD.
+Since 1997 the Washington Commanders have played at Northwest Stadium in Landover, MD.
 Prior to 1997 the team spent over three decades at RFK Stadium.
-Many fans, including Redskins owner Dan Snyder, can recall many great memories and teams that played at RFK Stadium as it was a small intimate stadium where the fans were
+Longtime fans recall many great memories and teams that played at RFK Stadium as it was a small intimate stadium where fans were close to the action.
+Northwest Stadium is a

 Continue Reading →